Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Stein Mart, Inc is an apparel retail business based in the US.
-Stein Mart shares (SMRT) are listed on the NASDAQ and all prices are listed in US Dollars.
-Stein Mart employs 5,000 staff and has a trailing 12-month revenue of around USD$1.1 billion.
+Stein Mart is a software-application business based in the US.
+Stein Mart stocks (SMRT.US) are listed on the NASDAQ and all prices are listed in US Dollars.
+Stein Mart employs 316 staff and has a trailing 12-month revenue of around $1.1 billion.

 |Dividend yield||N/A (0%)|

 Note: The dollar amounts in the table below are in Canadian dollars.